Canadian Economy Grows Despite Interest Rate Hike: Will Bank of Canada Raise Rates Again?

 Bank of Canada Governor Tiff Macklem

 The members of the board of directors have already discussed a possible increase during their last meeting, in April.
-According to the summary of the deliberations, “the resilience of economic growth” could have prompted the Bank to increase its key rate.
+According to the summary of the deliberations, “the resilience of economic growth” might have prompted the Bank to increase its key rate.

 In the end, the board of directors chose to continue the break.
 However, Mr. Macklem warned the public that the Bank of Canada would tend to increase its key rate, rather than lower it.

-The Bank of Canada is particularly concerned about the strength of the job market in Canada.
+The Bank of Canada is particularly concerned regarding the strength of the job market in Canada.
 In April, the unemployment rate remained at 5% for a fifth month in a row.
 This is 0.1 percentage point from the record of 4.9% reached last summer.

 In April, salaries were 5.2% higher than a year ago, even exceeding the increase in the cost of living.
 For the Bank of Canada, low unemployment and the current pace of wage increases are hampering its efforts to fight inflation.